glioympas/constella/README.md

 whereTitle
 ```

-After finding some on different files, he/she just wishes that to be all.
+After finding some on different files, person just wishes that to be all.
 That simple task was almost already pain in the ass.
 The larger the codebase, the worse it gets.
 The developer experience can get better IMO.

 ### A solution to the above problem

-You have as a policy / coding standard on your codebase and you don't allow developers to use magic strings for DB columns.
+You have a policy / coding standard on your codebase and you don't allow developers to use magic strings for DB columns or even relations.
 Developers should only use regular PHP constants.

 The above developer now just searches for